Write a Playbook with Oracle Linux Automation Engine

 ansible-inventory -i inventory --list

-The output shows the information about the inventory.
+The output shows the inventory information.

 Example output: